-At Westfield Friends, we believe that all young children learn through social interaction and play, so our primary grade classes focus on providing a warm, supportive learning environment with stimulating activities.
+At Westfield Friends, we believe that all young children learn through play.
+Our four year primary school program focuses on providing a warm, supportive learning environment with stimulating activities.

-In First and Second Grade, students continue to develop academic and social skills.
-During these years, they begin more formal and rigorous academic instruction with concentrated study of reading, writing, math, science, and social studies.
-Faculty continually reinforces critical thinking skills and independent learning.
-Query, exploration, discovery and hands-on learning continue to be a key part of the academic atmosphere.
+In First Grade, students continue to develop academic and social skills.
+During these years, they begin more formal academic instruction with a concentrated study of reading, writing, math, science, and social studies.
+Nurturing children's' innate curiosity serves their deep learning.
+The faculty continually reinforces critical thinking skills and independent learning.
+Query, exploration, discovery, and hands-on learning are key parts of the academic atmosphere.

-During first grade, focus is placed on developing our children’s sense of confidence as they begin to express themselves more clearly both verbally and in written formats.
+During first grade, the focus is placed on developing our children’s sense of confidence as they begin to express themselves more clearly both verbally and in written formats.
 Throughout the year, our children have multiple opportunities to present their creative written work to their classmates to increase their confidence in speaking publicly.
-On such highlight is the Famous Faces presentation, when each student shares his or her social studies report with their classmates dressed as the subject of their report.